TysonReimer/ORR-Algorithm/README.md

 of this repository.

-1. T. Reimer and S. Pistorius, "An optimization-based approach to radar image reconstruction in breast microwave sensing," _Sensors_, submitted.
+1. T. Reimer and S. Pistorius, "An optimization-based approach to radar image reconstruction in breast microwave sensing," _Sensors_, vol. 21, no. 24, 2021.

 ## Authors